AnitaCarter/hello-world/README.md

 # hello-world
 =================
-Learning how to edit a branch and then commit changes
+Learning how to edit a branch and then commit changes.
+Also how to make pull requests.